Category: Advice

 This isn’t a web agency problem

-Web agencies build websites.
-They’re teams of designers, creatives, and developers, and their job is the look, the feel, the responsiveness.
-They’re not content strategists, and they shouldn’t need to be.
-Some agencies can manage both.
+Web agencies build great websites.
+They’re teams of designers, creatives, and developers, and their job is the look, the feel, the responsiveness of the build.
+They’re not content strategists, nor should they be.
+Occasionally, an agency will have the resource to manage both.
 They’re rare though.

 The disconnect is between what the business owner asks for and what a website should do.
-The agency was tasked with ‘making it pop’, not making it deliver leads.
+The agency was tasked with ‘making it pop’.
 Too many people were involved in the project, so the site gets designed by committee.
 And not one of those people considered content strategy, search visibility, lead quality, or content design.

 Someone might have shouted ‘it needs to be fast’.
-Good on you, Ian, it’s a start.
-Someone might have skimmed it on their iPhone.
-‘Testing’.
-But was anyone benchmarking leads before and measuring leads after the launch?
+Great, it’s fast.
+But was anyone benchmarking lead quantity before and after the launch?
 Probably not.

 And the cost of doing nothing just went up

-Therein lies the problem, Search is changing — fast.
-AI Overviews, Claude, Perplexity — more and more people are getting answers without clicking through to a website at all.
+Therein lies the problem, Search is changing — and it is changing incredibly quickly.
+With AI Overviews, Claude, Perplexity et al, more and more people are getting answers without clicking through to a website at all.
 If your content is thin or generic, AI crawlers have nothing to work with.
 You don’t get cited, you don’t get surfaced.

 1.9x